triplingual/awesome-iiif/readme.md

 These are resources that are specifically useful for working with newspapers.
 Many of them are outputs of the [IIIF Newspaper Community Group](http://iiif.io/community/groups/newspapers/).

-- [docker-open-oni](https://github.com/open-oni/docker-open-oni) - Docker friendly setup for open-oni, which will set up and configure the Web application as well as the MySQL, Solr and RAIS Image Server.
+- [docker-open-oni](https://github.com/open-oni/docker-open-oni) - Docker friendly setup for open-oni, which will set up and configure the web application as well as MySQL, Solr, and the RAIS Image Server.
-- [IIIF Newspapers Google Drive Folder](https://goo.gl/jNFfVw) has working documents of the Interest Group for meeting minutes, and working drafts of best practices, etc.
+- [IIIF Newspapers Google Drive Folder](https://goo.gl/jNFfVw) has working documents of the Interest Group for meeting minutes, working drafts of best practices, etc.
 - [ndnp_iiif](https://github.com/umd-mith/ndnp_iiif) - Python program for turning [National Digital Newspaper Program data](https://www.loc.gov/ndnp/) into static IIIF JSON that is ready for mounting on the Web.
 - [open-oni](https://github.com/open-oni/open-oni) - Friendly fork of [chronam](https://github.com/libraryofcongress/chronam) which is a webapp for viewing National Digital Newspaper Program data from the Library of Congress.
 - [Populating the Annotation Store with IIIF Annotation List](https://github.com/glenrobson/SimpleAnnotationServer/blob/master/doc/PopulatingAnnotations.md) which provides instructions on how to edit OCR text using annotations in Mirador.